lockfale/OSINT-Framework/README.md

-# ARF
-Advanced Reconnaissance Framework
+# OSINT Framework

 http://osintframework.com

 ## Notes
 OSINT framework focused on gathering information from free tools or resources.
-Everything included in the framework should be either entirely free, return some free information, or at the very least have a free trial available.
+The intention is to help people find OSINT resources that return free information.
+Some of the sites included my require registration or offer more data for $$$, but you should be able to get at least a portion of the available information for no cost.

 I originally created this framework with an information security point of view.
-Since then, the response from other fields and disciplines has been awesome.
+Since then, the response from other fields and disciplines has been incredible.
 I would love to be able to include any other OSINT resources, especially from fields outside of infosec.
 Please let me know about anything that might be missing!

+(T) - Indicates a link to a tool that must be installed and run locally (D) - Google Dork, for more information: <a href="https://en.wikipedia.org/wiki/Google_hacking">Google Hacking</a>
+(R) - Requires registration
+(M) - Indicates a URL that contains the search term and the URL itself must be edited manually

 ### Instructions for installing/running locally